ZhongkuiMa/ZhongkuiMa.github.io/_sources/activity.rst

 - I served
-  `the 45th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI'24) <https://pldi24.sigplan.org/>`_ as a committee member in artifact evaluation committee within the Research aArtifacts-track
+  `the 45th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI'24) <https://pldi24.sigplan.org/>`_ as a committee member in artifact evaluation committee within the research artifacts-track

 Tutoring
 ----------